Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 The driving force

-What does Dad think of his super-talented son?
+What does Dad think of his super-talented child?

 "I think his concentration and creativity are truly amazing.
 His concentration when he's doing what he loves is amazing.
 When he goes to the mountains, he's so absorbed in it that he just skis the whole time.
 He also comes up with interesting ideas and keeps trying new things.
 He's really fearless

-I never say anything about his skiing.
+I don't interfere with his skiing at all.
 I think he should just do what he wants.
-The only thing I say is about safety management.
-I am
+The only thing I say is about safety.
+I'm

-very strict about safety, like bad weather, the risks of tree runs, and meeting points with other people on the slopes, but other than that I just keep an eye on him.
-I put a piece of paper with emergency contact information in his lift pass holder just in case something happens."
+very strict about safety, like the risks of bad weather and tree runs, and where to meet other people on the slopes, but other than that, I just watch over him.
+Just in case something happens, I put a piece of paper with emergency contact information in his lift ticket holder."

 When Yuma's father set up PVC pipes in the garden of the lodge, he continued skiing alone in silence until late into the night.
 His concentration and passion for skiing are just as incredible as his skiing